Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog frontend: Introduction

 \section{Introduction}

-There are many active areas of research to make systems for computation faster and more energy efficient.
-For example, one approach is to keep the same system architecture and circuit topologies while focusing on improving the characteristics of the individual transistors by using new materials such as 2D transition-metal-dichalcogenides \cite{wachter_microprocessor_2017} or carbon nanotubes \cite{peng_carbon_2019}.
-Another approach is to use similar system-level architectures, but use different circuits such as those based on superconducting \glspl{jj} \cite{polonsky_new_1993, ayala_mana_2021}.
-Other approaches use both different architectures and circuits, such as crossbar arrays of memristors for acceleration of matrix-vector multiplication \cite{li_analogue_2018}.
-With the exception of the memristor work, which used a custom-built data acquisition system for testing, the full circuit in each of these works was operated well below its maximum operating speed, and only a single device or simplified version of the circuit was tested up to a higher speed.
-In these specific cases, and in almost every work with novel electronic devices, limitations of test equipment prevent testing of full circuit operation at high speeds.
-However, this limitation raises a question of whether the complex circuit can actually work at the speed of the simpler circuit, or if emergent properties of highly-integrated circuits limit their speed.
+Improving the speed and energy efficiency of integrated circuits is an active area of research, inviting approaches that range from device-level improvements \cite{wachter_microprocessor_2017, peng_carbon_2019}, to modification at the device- and circuit-level \cite{polonsky_new_1993, ayala_mana_2021}, to entirely new processing architectures that leverage unique capabilities of novel devices \cite{li_analogue_2018}.
+With the exception of \cite{li_analogue_2018}, which used a custom-built data acquisition system for testing, the full circuit in each of these works was operated well below its maximum operating speed, and only a single device or simplified version of the circuit was tested up to a higher speed.
+In these specific cases, as is the case for many works involving novel electronic devices, limitations of test equipment can prevent testing of full circuit operation at high speeds.
+However, this limitation raises a question of whether the complex circuit can actually work at the speed of the simpler circuit, or if emergent properties of these highly-integrated circuits limit their speed.